AnchorFree/ssl-watch/README.md

 * **SSLWATCH_CONFIG_DIR**
 Path to the directory with domains config files.
 Default is **/etc/ssl-watch**.
-Each file in the directory should have a `.conf` suffix, and be in JSON format, listing domain names to be inspected and their optional IP endpoints:
+Each file in the directory should have a `.conf` suffix, and be in JSON format, listing domain names to be inspected and their optional IP endpoints.
+Domain names and their IP endpoints should be grouped into "services" blocks:

 ```json
 {